Generating Completions for Broca's Aphasic Sentences Using Large Language Models: Introduction and Background

-Previous research has primarily focused on using NLP techniques for the automatic detection of aphasia (with potential application in diagnostic purposes), while largely overlooking the use of these techniques for developing assistive technologies to enhance communication for PWA, their spouses and caregivers.
-A recent study \cite{misra2022assistive} reported an innovative approach that could potentially contribute to the advancement of assistive technology by using LLMs for reconstructing fragmented Broca's aphasic sentences.
+At the same time, \cite{misra2022assistive} recently reported an innovative approach that could potentially contribute to the advancement of assistive technology by using LLMs for reconstructing agrammatic aphasic sentences.
 The goal of that study was twofold.
 First, LLMs require large amounts of training data, while large datasets of aphasic speech do not exist.
 Therefore, the study \cite{misra2022assistive} proposes a system that takes as an input a corpus of written texts from healthy speakers (C4 dataset \cite{raffel2020t5}), and generates synthetic aphasic utterances by modifying the sentences in the corpus so that their linguistic characteristics match those reported for Broca's aphasic speech.
 Second, the authors then use this synthetic dataset to fine-tune a pre-trained LLM, specifically the T5 model \cite{raffel2020t5}, on a sentence completion task.
 Although the study \cite{misra2022assistive} showed promising results, it presents a few methodological problems.
 First, the written text in the C4 corpus (used to generate synthetic aphasic utterances) does not accurately represent daily spoken language, potentially limiting the real-life applicability of the resulting system.
 Second, even though the study \cite{misra2022assistive} aims to demonstrate the potential of synthetic datasets for developing communication aids for PWA, the lack of testing on real aphasic utterances makes it unclear to what extent the presented approach is applicable to actual clinical scenarios.
 Lastly, the study's use of the C4 dataset for generating synthetic aphasic sentences and evaluating the fine-tuned LLM causes a potentially serious issue of data leakage, since the C4 dataset was included in the original training data for the T5 LLM.
 A data leakage could lead to artificially inflated performance metrics and even compromise the validity of the model's evaluation and its future application on real aphasic speech.